SWIFTSIM/swiftsim/doc/RTD/source/SubgridModels/GEAR/index.rst

 You can now provide the path given for ``MACH_INSTALL_PREFIX`` to ``with-grackle``.

 In the parameters file, a few different parameters are available.
-``GrackleCooling:redshift`` defines the redshift to use for the UV background (must be set to -1 in order to use the current redshift in cosmological simulations) and ``GrackleCooling:provide_*_heating_rates`` can enable the computation of user provided heating rates (such as with the radiative transfer) in either volumetric or specific units.
+``GrackleCooling:redshift`` defines the redshift to use for the UV background (for cosmological simulation, it must be set to -1 in order to use the simulation's redshift) and ``GrackleCooling:provide_*_heating_rates`` can enable the computation of user provided heating rates (such as with the radiative transfer) in either volumetric or specific units.

 For the feedback, it can be made more efficient by turning off the cooling during a few Myr (``GrackleCooling:thermal_time_myr``) for the particles touched by a supernovae.